phpactor/phpactor/doc/refactorings.md

 ### Motivation

-Although `use` statement make code cleaner, but sometimes the code would be more readable if we specify the full qualified name.
+Although importing classes can make code cleaner, sometimes the code can be more readable if the fully qualified name is specified.
 For example, we might register a list of listeners in a file.

 ### Before and After